Albania national under-18 football team

 The Albania national under-18 football team represents Albania in international football at this age level and is controlled by Albanian Football Association, the governing body for football in Albania.

 The Albania U18 football team is a feeder team of Albania U19.

-The team competed in the UEFA European Under-18 Football Championship, but after the rule change in 2000s, the event had an age limit of 19.
+The team competed in the UEFA European Under-18 Football Championship, but after the rule change in the 2000s, the event had an age limit of 19.